Some Characterizations in Kenmotsu manifolds with a new connection: Curvature Tensor

-Thus we have the following theoren \begin{theorem} Let $M$ be an $n-$ dimensional Kenmotsu manifold.
-Then the Ricci tensor $\overline{S}$ of generalized symmetric metric connection $\overline{\nabla}$ is symmetric if and only if $(\alpha,\beta)=(-1,\beta)$ or $(\alpha,\beta)=(\alpha,0)$ . \end{theorem} Using (\ref{Ricci}) we get the following theorem \begin{theorem} Let $M$ be an $n-$ dimensional Kenmotsu manifold with generalized symmetric metric connection of type $(\alpha,\beta)$.
-Then the scalar curvature with respect to generalized symmetric metric connection as follows:
+Thus, the theorem below is obtained. \begin{theorem} Consider that $M$ is an $n-$ dimensional Kenmotsu manifold.
+The Ricci tensor $\overline{S}$ of generalized symmetric metric connection $\overline{D}$ is symmetric if and only $(\alpha,\beta)=(-1,\beta)$ or $(\alpha,\beta)=(\alpha,0)$. \end{theorem} The following theorem is enabled through use of (\ref{Ricci}) \begin{theorem} When $M$ is an $n-$ dimensional Kenmotsu manifold with generalized symmetric metric connection of type $(\alpha,\beta)$, The scalar curvature concerning the connection is as follows:

-where $r$ is scalar curvature of Levi-Civita connection. \end{theorem} \begin{lemma} Let $M$ be an $n-$ dimensional Kenmotsu manifold with generalized symmetric metric connection of type $(\alpha,\beta)$.
-Then we have.
+in which $r$ is viewed as scalar curvature of Levi-Civita connection. \end{theorem} \begin{lemma} As in the case of Theorem 6, let us suppose that $M$ is an $n-$ dimensional Kenmotsu manifold with the connection, then we have